Lagan College: Legislation

 The political mood was changing.
 In 1986 a further act, made it easier to open integrated schools and on the back of this, NICIE was established in 1987 to assist.
 Then, in 1989, came The Education Reform (NI) Order 1989 which provided the statutory framework for the development of integrated schools.
 Article 64 stipulates that "it shall be the duty of the Department to encourage and facilitate the development of integrated education."

 Part VI defines two types of integrated school: grant maintained and controlled integrated schools.
-DE began to grant-aid schools with revenue funding.
+Department of Education (DE) began to grant-aid schools with revenue funding.
 In 1991, the college was granted Grant-Maintained Integrated School and is fully funded by the Department.

 Permanent buildings

 Approval for the completion of the permanent buildings was given in 2002 under the Department's private finance initiative at a cost of £11.1 million.
 New buildings were opened in 2014.

 With the current educational climate in Northern Ireland, Lagan College stands among the top post-primary education secondary schools.
 While its focus has been on integration in terms of religious background, the school also integrates children in an 'all-ability' context accommodating children with a variety of academic backgrounds.
 With that in focus, Lagan College remains one of Northern Ireland's most oversubscribed schools.
 In 2017, the intake was 200 per year, with 100 in year 13, when it was raised to 200.